Rent a house cheaply and without collateral: in the USA there is a service for renting apartments and houses on very favorable terms

 You may be interested in: top New York news, stories of our immigrants, and helpful tips about life in the Big Apple - read it all on ForumDaily New Y.

-“I love traveling and being a remote worker, I wanted to bring some adventure into my days and weekends.
-So I was looking at Airbnbs, hotels, subletting, but I kept getting stuck in the detailed planning phase,” she says. – Landing is so easy to use and so effective.
-You check in, choose your destination, arrive, and that's it."
+“I love traveling and being a remote worker, I wanted to bring a little adventure into my days and weekends.
+So I looked at Airbnbs, hotels, sublets, but kept getting stuck in the detailed planning stage,” she says. — Landing is so easy to use and so effective.
+You register, choose your destination, arrive and that’s it.”

 In Madison, she paid $1500 for a one-bedroom apartment.
 Once she decided to try Landing, she says she didn't renew her lease.
 She took her belongings to storage and her parents' home and set off for Fort Lauderdale, Florida on December 31st as her first adventure destination.